wombleton/gitlaw-nz/acts/S/Ship Registration Act 1992.md

     *   (c) left for any such person at that address.

-    (7) Every person commits an offence and is liable to a fine not exceeding $2,000 who fails to comply with subsection (2) or subsection (4).
+    (7) Every person commits an offence and is liable on conviction to a fine not exceeding $2,000 who fails to comply with subsection (2) or subsection (4).

     Compare: Merchant Shipping Act 1988 s 5 (UK)

+    Section 7(7): amended, on 1 July 2013, by [section 413][123] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 8 Entitlement to register certain New Zealand-owned ships and other ships